IvnYuCh/Bucket/README.md

 # Bucket
-Small projects from a beginner programmer
+This is a place where I am storing the small projects I finished as a beginner programmer